viplove29/playwright_java-automation-suite/README.md

 ``./gradlew generateSwaggerCode``

-note: you may need to run ./gradlew spotlessJavaApply to clean unused imports that may break the build.
+note: you need to run ./gradlew spotlessJavaApply to clean unused imports that may break the build.

 This command will reach out to swagger in dev-master then parse the whole API and output your class and models into your /build folder and into the source sets for use by your JUnit tests.